DanRyba253/smh/README.md

 * Haskell, for being an awesome language
 * lens library authors, for inspiring this whole ordeal
 * mkdocs team, for making an awesome static documentation site generator

-<h2>P.S.</h2>

-If you're an uploader on hackage and like this project, consider [endorsing](https://hackage.haskell.org/user/danirybe/endorse) me, so I can upload it there.